-Thanks to the ferry and hydrofoil connections, you can reach the Tremiti Islands departing from the ports of Termoli (Molise), Vieste, Rodi Garganico, and Peschici (Puglia).
+Thanks to the ferry and hydrofoil connections, you can reach the Tremiti Islands departing from the ports of Termoli (Molise), Vieste, Rodi Garganico, Peschici, and Manfredonia (Puglia).
 The only connection operating all year round is the one from Termoli, while crossings from other ports are seasonal.

 Here are some more details on the itineraries to the Tremiti Islands:

-- Termoli - Tremiti Islands ferry: ferries from Termoli to the Tremiti Islands are available every day and the average duration of the crossings is 1 to 2 hours, depending on the ferry operator.
+- Termoli - Tremiti Islands ferry: ferries from Termoli to the Tremiti Islands are available every day and the crossing ranges from 50 minutes to 1 hour, depending on the ferry operator.
 Based on the day of the week, ferries arrive at the port of San Domino or San Nicola.

-- Vieste - Tremiti Islands ferry: the connection from the port of Vieste to San Domino is seasonal and provides daily crossings of almost 3 hours.
+- Vieste - Tremiti Islands ferry: the ferry connection from Vieste to Tremiti is seasonal and provides daily crossings of 50 minutes or 2 hours 10 minutes.

-- Rodi Garganico - Tremiti Islands ferry: the connection from the port of Rodi Garganico to San Domino is seasonal and provides 1 crossing per day with duration less than 1 hour.
+- Rodi Garganico - Tremiti Islands ferry: the ferry connection from Rodi Garganico to Tremiti is seasonal and provides 1 crossing per day with a duration of around 1 hour 15 minutes.

-- Peschici - Tremiti Islands ferry: the connection from the port of Peschici to San Domino is daily and operates only during the summer.
-Crossings last about 2.5 hours.
+- Peschici - Tremiti Islands ferry: the Peschici - Tremiti ferry route is daily and operates only during the summer.
+Crossings last 1.5 hours to 1 hour 50 minutes.

-Take a look at our ferry map with all the connections to the Tremiti islands and start planning your trip now!
+Take a look at our Map of Ferries with all the connections to the Tremiti islands and start planning your trip now!

-Where to book ferry tickets to Tremiti islands online
+Book ferry tickets to the Tremiti islands online